 The essence of human nature—it’s defining quality—is culture.
 We’re cultural beings by nature—which means that we ourselves create the best part of our human nature as we go.
 So, let’s make the human nature we have the one we really want.
 Let’s just do it, for ourselves.

-2 replies on “Straight Thinking v.
+2 thoughts on “Straight Thinking v.
 Thinking in the Round”